 Even though the industrial park has about 90 percent occupancy, according to the Free State Province, working hours and positions are being cut.
-Companies complain that ANC policies have driven up the cost of unskilled labour.
+Companies complain that ANC policies have driven up the cost of unskilled labor.

 As a result, South Africa has priced itself out of many industries where it was once competitive.

-COSATU's 2 million members have been a powerful vote-gathering machine for the ANC but the alliance has also started to grate on many union members, who feel labour bosses are more interested in politics than workers on the shop floor.
+COSATU's 2 million members have been a powerful vote-gathering machine for the ANC but the alliance has also started to grate on many union members, who feel labor bosses are more interested in politics than workers on the shop floor.

-This anger led to the most damaging strikes since the end of apartheid earlier this year when more than 75,000 workers in the crucial mining sector launched a wave of wildcat strikes that paralysed platinum and gold production.
+This anger led to the most damaging strikes since the end of apartheid earlier this year when more than 75,000 workers in the crucial mining sector launched a wave of wildcat strikes that paralyzed platinum and gold production.